Law makers in New Mexico who are concerned about the state having the highest alcohol death rate are planning on raising alcohol taxes.

 Alcohol taxes have historic lows in New Mexico

-While law makers are interested in raising alcohol taxes they are unsure by how much to raise them, whether to change the way alcohol is taxed and what to do with the revenues raised.
+While lawmakers are interested in raising alcohol taxes they are unsure of how much to raise them, whether to change the way alcohol is taxed, and what to do with the revenues raised.

 Raising alcohol taxes is an alcohol policy solution recommended by the World Health Organization as the most effective and cost-effective way to protect more people from alcohol harm.